FabianoEger/tago-documentation/analysisv2.rst

 *Python*
 ========
-We are still working in a SDK for Python.
-Check Other Languages if you want to program in Python before our official support.
+We are still working on a SDK for Python.
+Check Other Languages if you need to program in Python before our official support.

 *Other Languages*
 =================
-Tago will not provide SDK for other languages.
-If you still want to use them to comunicate with Tago, you can check our :ref:`Api documentation <ref_api_api>` and send your own http requests.
+In the futuro, Tago will provide some SDK for other languages such as C# and C. If you still want to use them to communicate with Tago, you can check our :ref:`Api documentation <ref_api_api>` and send your own http requests.

 3. Upload
 *********
-As you can run the script analysis on your machine, this step is only necessary if you want to let Tago handle the script for you.
+As you can run your scripts on your machine, this step is only necessary if you want to let Tago handle the script for you.

-When uploading a script, Tago will run the analysis using Node version 4.4.7 LTS or Python 2.7.
-If you are using a more recent version, you should check for compatibility before upload.
+When uploading a script, Tago will run it using Node version 4.4.7 LTS or Python 2.7.
+If you are using a more recent version, you should check for compatibility before upload it.

 *All available examples for download are compatible with Tago*